dayton-outar/shillings/docs/MARKETING/MARKET/README.md

 5. What does a great investment trading website look like?

    1. How much would you pay for the service from that site and what services are worth paying for?
+   2. What about the solutions already available: MoneyMax101, MyMoneyJa, SimplyWall.st, JTrader Pro?
+   3. What about the services provided by your brokerage?

 6. What type of investor do you think you are?